 We also advise where, for whatever reason, insufficient provision or no provision at all is made for those left behind.
 If you find yourself in this situation we can help you apply to the court for an appropriate award from the deceased’s assets.
 Getting prompt advice is essential as there are time limits for making such applications.

 We understand that contesting a will or inheritance can be very distressing and can lead to family disputes.
 We attempt to alleviate those concerns whilst offering impartial advice on whether or not to consider taking legal action.
 Often we find a problem can be solved quickly and easily with some common sense advice.

 However, if legal action is required we have experience in challenging and defending the validity of wills.
 This is a complicated area where careful preparation and a clear understanding of the rules is necessary.
 This is particularly so if we need to establish that a will has been made under undue influence or that there was, at the time, a lack of capacity.

 For further advice or to instruct us, please contact Robert on 01752 668246 or send an email by clicking here.
 Robert has previous experience in the areas of civil rights, immigration and criminal law and is a member of the Association of Contentious Trust and Probate Specialists (ACTAPS).

-If you are looking for a dispute solicitor in Plymouth, Plympton, Plymstock and the surrounding area, choose the Plymouth dispute solicitors, Gard & Co.
-Solicitors.
+If you are looking for an inheritance dispute solicitor in Plymouth, Plympton, Plymstock and the surrounding area, choose the Plymouth inheritance dispute solicitors, Gard & Co..